MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-guides.md

 # Install the Dynamics 365 Guides solution

-After buying a Microsoft Dynamics 365 Guides subscription, create an environment where you can install the Guides solution.
+After buying a Microsoft Dynamics 365 Field Service subscription, create an environment where you can install the Guides solution.

-If you have a trial environment you want to convert to a production environment, go to [convert the trial to a paid version](convert-trial-to-paid.md).
 If you have another environment that you want to use (for example, an instance in your company's Dynamics 365 tenant), skip to [**Install and configure the solution**](#install-and-configure-the-solution).
 Otherwise, perform the following steps to set up a production environment.

 ## Prerequisites